bofh69/nfc2klipper/README.md

 ### Using PN5180

-The PN5180 reader chip is much better than PN532, it can communicate with a lot more chips.
+The PN5180 reader chip is much better than PN532, it can communicate via more protocols.
 The driver however is limited right now and not as well tested as nfcpy.

-The driver can only read NFC type 2 and V tags.
-That should be enough for the tags I use, including OpenTag3D and OpenPrintTag tags.
+The driver can only read NFC type 2 (NTAG 21x, Mifare Classic) and NFC Type V tags (used by OpenPrintTag).
+That is enough for the tags I've used.

-The PN5180 is connected to a Raspberry Pi Pico Zero card and it is connected via USB to the computer.
-See the link above for how to put it together.
+The PN5180 is connected to a Raspberry Pi Pico Zero card and from there to the computer via USB.
+See the link above for how to put it together, including a 3D printed case for it.

 In the nfc2klipper.cfg file's "nfc" section, use "pn5180" as "nfc-reader" and set "nfc-device" to "/dev/serial/by-id/usb-Arduino_RaspberryPi_Pico_053444501C6F7A80-if00", (but obviously change the serial number part to yours).

 One thing that isn't supported, is writing to tags.
-That was the first method used by nfc2klipper, but the newer method of storing the tags' ID number in Spoolman is a better method.
+The driver supports it, but not nfc2klipper.
+That was the first method used by nfc2klipper, but the newer method of storing the tags' ID number in Spoolman almost always a better method.

 ## Preparing klipper